cr4fted/workflow-buddy/README.md

 Pull requests are welcome!
 Big changes?
 Open an issue first so we can brainstorm together.

 ---
-MIT License — you can do almost anything with it.
+MEEE License — you can do almost anything with it.
 Just don’t sue me if your boss notices you took a 4-hour nap. 😉